Ready to grab the best bullet journal fitness tracker ideas?

-How often you end up with greasy, high processed take-out food only because you have nothing (except the light) in your fridge.
+How often do you end up with greasy, highly processed take-out food only because you have nothing (except the light) in your fridge.

 Because I get pretty quickly bored, repeating the same fitness routine over and over again, I like to vary my workouts.

-Obviously, we’re a master in making super creative and hilarious excuses for skipping the gym (too cold, too hot, too busy).
+Obviously, we’re a master at making super creative and hilarious excuses for skipping the gym (too cold, too hot, too busy).

 Alternatively, you belong to this amazing group of lazy people (like me), who cheat a little bit in reps or the number of series.

 Yep, there’s always the temptation to quit your fitness routine.